 - pretending to lose prescriptions in order to acquire more

 These symptoms demonstrate how addiction is both physical and mental.
 If you or someone you care for are exhibiting these symptoms, prescription drug rehab may be the best option going forward.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Detox Procedure During Your Prescription Drug Rehab Visit